acottone/ca-hospital-analysis/analysis/README.md

 ### Performance Measure for isolated cabg operative mortality
 ![Performance Measure for isolated cabg operative mortality](./plots/performance/isolated cabg operative mortality_performance_vs_metrics.png)

+The amount of adverse events and risk-adjusted rate are relatively low compared to number of cases.

 ### Performance Measure for isolated cabg 30-day readmission
 ![Performance Measure for isolated cabg 30-day readmission](./plots/performance/isolated cabg 30-day readmission_performance_vs_metrics.png)

+The number of adverse events and risk-adjust rate appear proportional to number of cases.

 ### Performance Measure for isolated cabg post-operative stroke
 ![Performance Measure for isolated cabg post-operative stroke](./plots/performance/isolated cabg post-operative stroke_performance_vs_metrics.png)

+The amount of adverse events and risk-adjusted rate are relatively low compared to number of cases.

 ### Performance Measure for tavr in-hospital/30-day mortality (tavr)
 ![Performance Measure for tavr in-hospital/30-day mortality (tavr)](./plots/performance/tavr in-hospital_30-day mortality (tavr)_performance_vs_metrics.png)

+The amount of adverse events and risk-adjusted rate are relatively low compared to number of cases.

 ### Performance Measure for tavr in-hospital/30-day stroke (tavr)
 ![Performance Measure for tavr in-hospital/30-day stroke (tavr)](./plots/performance/tavr in-hospital_30-day stroke (tavr)_performance_vs_metrics.png)

+The amount of adverse events and risk-adjusted rate are relatively low compared to number of cases.

+## County-Specific Hospital Metrics

+The `plot_county_hospital_metrics` function generates subplots for performance metrics for hospitals in each county.
+Subplots are limited by four for each plot for readability.

+Several hospitals show high adverse event numbers for measures regarding ischemic strokes.

 ### Hospital Performance Metrics by County in alameda - Chunk 1
 ![Hospital Performance Metrics by County in alameda - Chunk 1](./plots/hospitals/alameda_hospital_metrics_chunk_1.png)

+Alameda Hospital had the largest risk-adjusted rate for acute stroke hemorhagic.
+There is also a higher risk-adjusted rate than number of cases for acute stroke subarachnoid.

+Alta Bates Summit Medical Center and Highland Hospital both have the highest number of adverse events for ischemic stroke.

 ### Hospital Performance Metrics by County in alameda - Chunk 2
 ![Hospital Performance Metrics by County in alameda - Chunk 2](./plots/hospitals/alameda_hospital_metrics_chunk_2.png)